How to Buy Land in BC?

 What You Should Know

-• Raw land requires a down payment of 50%, while vacant land can have a down payment of 35% or less
+• Raw land requires a down payment of up to 50%, while vacant land can have a down payment of 35% or less.

-• Most land in British Columbia is Crown land, with only a small percentage being privately owned
+• Most land in BC is owned by the government (Crown Land), with only a small percentage being privately owned and available for purchase.

-• You can lease Crown land for residential development
+• You can lease Crown Land in BC for residential development and other developments that benefit the public.

 Types of Land in British Columbia